Três Pontas: History

-The first inhabitants of the region was the runaway slaves that has formed two quilombos.
-During the colonization process, it had fights of settlers and slaves and explorers looking for gold.
-The soil of Três Pontas has no gold or important mineral resources.
-So, it was formed farms to create cattle and culture of subsistence.
+The first inhabitants of the region were runaway slaves who formed two quilombos, followed by colonisers moving from Europe.
+Although many explorers came looking for gold, the soil in the Três Pontas area has no gold or important mineral resources, so farms were formed to create cattle and grow crops.

-The chapel of Nossa Senhora d'Ajuda was the start of the locality, founded on October 15, 1768, by the Captain Bento Ferreira de Brito, attracting people scattered around.
-The locality, with rural and urban characteristics mixed, was formed slowly around the chapel.
-Três Pontas has supplied the villages that arose with the gold and later the Rio de Janeiro.
-The locality was elevated to a village in April 1841.
+The chapel of Nossa Senhora d'Ajuda was founded on October 15, 1768, by the Captain Bento Ferreira de Brito.
+This event is held to be the founding of Três Pontas itself as a permanent settlement - mixing rural and urban characteristics, slowly forming around the chapel.
+The locality was formally recognised as a village in April 1841.

-On July 3, 1857, the village received the status of city.
-With the emergence and affirmation of the coffee, in the mid of the 19th century, and with the creation of roads, Três Pontas reach the international market through Rio de Janeiro and São Paulo ports.
-Coffee has maintained the city economy ever since.
-Two persons deserve special mention in the city's history: the Barão da Boa Esperança, influential politician who contributed to the development of the municipality, and Padre Victor, pastor of the city.
+City status was conferred upon the village on July 3, 1857.
+With the emergence of trade in coffee in the mid-19th century, and with the creation of roads, crops from Três Pontas reached the international market through Rio de Janeiro and São Paulo ports.
+Coffee has maintained the economy of the city ever since.

-Três Pontas also had a rail spur, the Trespontana Railroad, which was inaugurated in 1895, whose terminal was where today is located the City Hall.
-The railway was closed in 1964 due to, among other reasons, the flooding of part of the line by Furnas Dam.
+Três Pontas also had a rail spur, the Trespontana Railroad, which was inaugurated in 1895.
+The railway was closed in 1964 due to, among other reasons, the flooding of part of the line by the Furnas Dam.
+The rail terminal site was redeveloped into the City Hall.

 Geography

 Map of Três Pontas showing its main geographic features.

 The Municipality photographed by a satellite.
 The grey spot in the center is the urban area.

 The Serra de Três Pontas, the highest mountain on the municipality.

-The municipality is limited to the north with Campos Gerais and Santana da Vargem, on south with the municipality of Varginha, Elói Mendes and Paraguaçu, on east with Nepomuceno e Carmo da Cachoeira and west with Campos Gerais.
-It's located at about 290 kilometers away from Belo Horizonte, the state's capital.
-According to the map of urban hierarchy produced by the Brazilian Institute of Geography and Statistics, Três Pontas is classified as a B zone center, that means the city has a restricted influence, only over the smaller cities around it.
-The city is under influence of Varginha that, on the other hand, is under influence of Belo Horizonte.
+The municipality is bordered to the north with Campos Gerais and Santana da Vargem, to the south by the municipalities of Varginha, Elói Mendes and Paraguaçu, to the east by Nepomuceno and Carmo da Cachoeira, and to the west by Campos Gerais.

+Três Pontas is about 290 km away from Belo Horizonte, the state's capital.
+According to the map of urban hierarchy produced by the Brazilian Institute of Geography and Statistics, Três Pontas is classified as a B zone center, which means the city has a restricted influence, only over the smaller cities around it; the Institute says that Três Pontas is under the influence of Varginha, and in turn of Belo Horizonte.